ChrisDobson/web/page.md

 ### 👋 Hi, I’m Chris Dobson
 ### ♟️ I'm interested in coding, chess and video games
-### 👨‍💻 I’m currently learning JavaScript and Ruby
+### 👨‍💻 I’m currently learning JavaScript, Python and Ruby
 ### 🌍 I’m looking to collaborate on making the world a better place
 ### 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/christopher-d-572004256/)
 ### 🏳️‍🌈 Pronouns: he/they